-- One-time events (single day-events that are not recurring) - Food expenditures - Lobbying - To cover any expenses made prior to the grant award - To finance existing debt, including payment of taxes owed - For expenses which are reimbursed by a different grant from DC Government - For personal use or other uses not related to the business identified in the grant
+- Interior work (other than structural repairs necessary to complete exterior work), heating and air conditioning systems, plumbing, insulation, or solar panels. - Building additions. - Construction that has already been started or completed. - Lobbying. - To cover any expenses incurred prior to the grant award. - To finance existing debt, including payment of taxes owed. - For the same expenses that have already been reimbursed by a different grant from the Government of the District of Columbia. - For personal use or other uses not related to the business identified in the grant.